rahulpdev/ScrapeDevDocs/dev_docs/project_brief.md

 To regularly crawl online developer documentation and maintain an up-to-date, structured set of offline markdown files containing the documentation.
 The project must achieve this goal with two independent functions:

 - **Function 1 Goal:** Generate a markdown file with a tree structure diagram of the contents of a website's navigation menu.
-- **Function 2 Goal:** Crawl a list of URLs and extract the page content from each URL into a single markdown file.
+- **Function 2 Goal:** Crawl a list of URLs and extract the page content from each URL into exactly one markdown file per URL.
+Each output file must contain both the page content and any converted mermaid diagrams (where applicable).
 Input must be a URL pointing to a markdown file (e.g. https://example.com/scrape_website_menumap.md).

 **Project Scope:**